FrDH/dotdotdot-js/README.md

 jQuery.dotdotdot
 ================

-Advanced cross-browser ellipsis for multiple line content.
+A jQuery plugin for advanced cross-browser ellipsis on multiple line content.
 Demo's and documentation: http://dotdotdot.frebsite.nl